mangireddy58/Haystek_Shopping/README.md

 - Add/remove items from the cart using a favourite icon.
 - Dynamic cart functionality implemented.
 - View cart and checkout with a "Thank You" popup message will display.
+- Fetching the user address based on current location and displaying.
+- To see the user current address run this project in the real time device.